+Social marketing aims at reducing barriers and step up the facilitators to behaviour that improve the quality of life for individuals and society.
 Although it might sound a little academic and bookish, we give below, the popular 4 Ps of commercial marketing, and how they can be viewed in the context of social marketing of sanitation.
-The purpose is not exhibiting our academic fervor, rather it is possible the users of this manual would be able to expand the perspectives with their own orientation to practical application of concepts.
+The purpose is not exhibiting our academic fervor; rather it is possible the readers of this journal would be able to expand the perspectives on concepts to apply in their own contexts.

 - 1. Product: It refers to individual household toilets, and the benefits of using one; what design options are available?
 What benefits are promised in exchange for stopping open defecation?
 What are the advantages of owing and using a toilet, instead of defecating in the open?
-It includes the technology options (or design options and models) available for construction of toilets.
+It includes the technology options (or design options / choices) available for construction of toilets.
 What materials?
-What design-options?
+What design?
 What quality?
-How it looks look?
+How it looks like?
 At what cost?
 What are the features / conveniences and inconveniences associated with each design?
-For instance: - Twin-pit honey comb brick structure (with brick super structure)
+For instance: - Twin-pit honey comb brick structure (with brick super structure) - Twin-pit honey comb brick structure (with hallow block super structure) - Single pit honey comb brick structure (with brick or hallow block super structure) - Twin or single pit constructed with precast cement rings - Toilets with the conventional septic tank - Eco-san models - Designs constructed with locally available materials (e.g. Bamboo) - Toilets with bathroom as an add-on option - Toilets with water storage tub as an add-on option - What benefits you guarantee when a family owns & uses a toilet?